danielleberre/satpractitionermanisfesto/README.md

 Papers presenting results on benchmarks should provide a link to those benchmarks, preferably the raw benchmarks, else a generator for those benchmarks.

+In general, the community is also interested on results that improve SAT solving on non-public benchmarks.
+Still authors are expected to make their research repeatable and extensible by others, by providing for instance artificial but public benchmarks, with similar characteristics, on which the new methods is also evaluated.

 ## Solvers should be available in binary form for research purpose

 Papers presenting experimental results about a system (solver) should